Arsenal's Mesut Özil to sign deal with Istanbul's Fenerbahce: reports | DW | 06.01.2021

 Fenerbahce is one of Istanbul's three big clubs and is currently placed fifth in the Super Lig.
 It has suffered from financial woes in recent years.

-Özil, who has Turkish heritage, caused controversy in Germany when he posed for a photo with Turkish President Recep Tayyip Erdogan and invited him to his wedding in Turkey in 2019.
+Özil, who also has Turkish citizenship, caused controversy in Germany when he posed for a photo with Turkish President Recep Tayyip Erdogan and invited him to his wedding in Turkey in 2019.

 He has also caused controversy by critizing China's inhumane treatment of Uighurs — comments which Arsenal distanced itself from.